 The Huntsman: Winter’s War Synopsis

-In the end, is The Huntsman: Winter’s War no more than a blatant rip-off of Frozen?
-A movie you should just watch for glittery special effects, and nothing else?
+In short, The Huntsman: Winter’s War looks and feels like a blatant rip-off of Frozen.
+A movie you should just watch for glittery special effects, and nothing else.

 Check out my other snappy movie reviews!